Lavender Growing Guide

 Lavender is best planted in April and May when the warm soil will encourage the growth of the cuttings.
 The young plants are vulnerable to rotting so lavender should never be planted in winter when the soil is cold and often waterlogged.
 Unsurprisingly, lavender requires a free-draining soil and as much sunlight as possible so is best suited to flower borders or herb gardens.
 Lavender can make for quite a voluminous shrub so can even form a low hedge around the edge of the garden.
 Although a tough plant, later on, lavender does require some initial care so make sure the roots do not sit in wet soil (plant in a mound or ridge) and water regularly for the first few weeks.
 Space plants about 90cm (3ft) apart or, if growing a hedge, reduce that spacing to about 30cm (1ft) in order to create the necessary density.
 If you like, lavender can be planted in containers.
 Make sure these are large (around 40cm (16in.)), have large drainage holes and contain a well-drained soil.
 It must be kept in mind that excess water retention is the enemy here, mix in some coarse grit if the soil is too thick.

 As mentioned above, lavender will require regular watering in the first few weeks.
-Once the plant has grown in the ground, however, it will only in periods of exceptional drought (unlikely in this country!) require watering.
+Once the plant has grown in the grown in the ground, however, it will only in periods of exceptional drought (unlikely in this country!) require watering.
 Unless that is, you have planted your lavender in a container.
 These dry out much faster and will require some ongoing watering, but again be careful not to waterlog the soil.
 Lavender does not require feeding and, although deadheading can increase the number of blooms, it is no disaster to leave them in place.
 General, lavender’s hardiness will ensure you don’t need to worry much about it beyond the first few weeks, although when winter comes around it is important to make sure that the plant is sheltered from excessive rain and cold.
 Planting your lavender at the base of a wall should be sufficient to ensure this, and you can always move containers to a more sheltered location.

 Pruning and Training